jcwieme/data-scripts-star-wars/README.md

 ## Credits

-> The storyline, characters and images represented in this site belong to the respective
+> The storyline, characters and images represented in this repo belong to the respective owners

 | Links      | Description |
 | ----------- | ----------- |